BizTalk Summit 2014 London – The story

 Day 1

-The first day started at 7 am with the progress of the registration which occurred very smoothly.
-And after a quick kick-off at 8:45 by the hand of Saravana Kumar the Microsoft Product Group took the stage, first by Guru Venkataraman that start his presentation by saying “On-prem is real and here to stay!” and also explaining the BizTalk Server roadmap and the new version: BizTalk Server 2013 R2 that they are preparing and the Windows Azure BizTalk Services roadmap.
+The first day started at 7 am, with registration progressing smoothly.
+And after a quick kick-off at 8:45 by the hand of Saravana Kumar, the Microsoft Product Group took the stage, first by Guru Venkataraman that start his presentation by saying “On-prem is real and here to stay!” and also explaining the BizTalk Server roadmap and the new version: BizTalk Server 2013 R2 that they are preparing and the Windows Azure BizTalk Services roadmap.

-Being succeeded by Harish Kumar Agarwal that explain in detail all the Windows Azure BizTalk Services features updates that went into the February release.
+Being succeeded by Harish Kumar Agarwal, who explains in detail all the Windows Azure BizTalk Services features updates that went into the February release.

 BizTalk Summit 2014 Guru